MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     E_{in} = \lvert \Delta Q_H \rvert

-enters that subsytem and a heat amount
+enters that subsystem and a heat amount

 .. math::